frank240889/AutoMusicTagFixer/README.md

 - The objective of this app is to correct the tags from your audio files to help you maintain your musical library more organized.

 Features:
-- Correction tags for  Mp3, Mp4 (Mp4 audio, M4a and M4p audio), Ogg Vorbis, Flac and Wma, there is limited support for Wav and Real formats.(http://www.jthink.net/jaudiotagger/index.jsp)
+- Correction tags for your audio files.
+It currently fully supports Mp3, Mp4 (Mp4 audio, M4a and M4p audio) Ogg Vorbis, Flac and Wma, there is limited support for Wav and Real formats.(http://www.jthink.net/jaudiotagger/index.jsp)
 - Material Design UI with dark theme for battery save on AMOLED displays.
 - Automatic mode: Allows select one or more songs from list and correct them without user intervention.
 - Semi automatic mode: Downloads track information, but requires confirmation from user to apply found tags.